Piratp/Portfolio/README.md

 # Portfolio

 I am Piotr Sobolewski.
-I graduated from finance and accounting at the University of Economics in Poznań.
+I graduated from finance and accounting at the University of Economics in Poznań. <br>
+I work as a demand planner.
+I make forecasts, prepare sales plans and check stock at the warehouse.
+Additionally, I am responsible for proper inventory at the stores.

 * Workshops: 7 days HTML/CSS martathon with GoIt, 2 hours SQL course from https://www.kursysql.pl/ <br>
 * Useful tools: Github, Devtools, Slack, SQL <br>